 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-"Other" investments include cash, cash equivalents, investments for diversification purposes for which data is lacking and does not follow any minimum environmental or social safeguards.
+"Other" investments include cash, cash equivalents, investments for diversification purposes or investments such as UCITS, ETF, for which data is lacking and does not follow any minimum environmental or social safeguards.